-Mother, son, local cop accused of killing, burying neighbor's dogs arrested in Rapides Parish
+Mother, son, local cop accused of killing, burying neighbor's dogs

 Latest Weather Blog

-Mother, son, local cop accused of killing, burying neighbor's dogs arrested in Rapides Parish
+Mother, son, local cop accused of killing, burying neighbor's dogs

 GLENMORA — A mother, her son and a police officer who allegedly provided the two with a gun are accused of killing and burying two dogs they were watching in Rapides Parish.